Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Tip 2: Add Foraging Toys To The Cage

-As bird owners, we all know our birds love to nibble at stuff, bite things, and sometimes even us.
 This is all normal and part of their foraging behavior and method to keep their boredom at bay.

-If you’re wondering what kinds of bird toys are great for birds, you can check out this simple Deloky Large Bird Parrot Chewing Toy, that birds will absolutely love.
+If you’re wondering what kinds of bird toys are great for birds, you can check out this simple Deloky Large Bird Parrot Chewing Toy, that birds will love.

 Here’s how it looks: